18F/2015-foia-hub/README.md

 ## Deploying to Cloud Foundry

 18F deploys this app to a self-hosted instance of Cloud Foundry.
-If you're not at 18F, you may want to [deploy on Heroku](#deploying-to-heroku) instead.

 You'll need to configure an app named `foia` in the space or org that makes sense for you.
 We already have a [`manifest.yml`](manifest.yml) that assumes the app is named `foia`, and sets a memory size of 1GB.